pgpkg/pgpkg/docs/pages/manual.md

 `--show-tests`: This option prints a pass/fail status for each test that's run.

+`--sort-tests`: This option runs the tests in a fixed order, instead of the default random order.

 `--skip-tests`: do not run any tests before committing the changes.
 You should take care with this option.

 `--include-tests=[regexp]`: only run tests whose SQL function name matches the given regexp.